apache/incubator-kie-kogito-runtimes/README.md

         * Use `documentation_table.txt` to update [the documentation webpage](http://www.jboss.org/drools/documentation).

-* Update the symbolic links `latest` and `latestFinal` links on filemgmt, if and only if there is no higher release already released.
+* Update the symbolic links `latest` and `latestFinal` links on filemgmt, if and only if there is no higher major or minor release was already released.

         $ droolsjbpm-build-bootstrap/script/release/create_filemgmt_links.sh 5.2.0.Final